ShakesVision/PoetryJustification/README.md

 # Use
 1. Add the script and styles in the pages you want.
-Refer HTML file for the code.
+Refer index.html file in the doc folder for the code.
 2. Add a new
   - `<div class="sher"></div>` for one column and
   - `<div class="sher2"></div>` for two columns.